gilesp1729/LoftyCAD/README.md

 - Import STL, AMF, OBJ, and OFF to groups containing meshes as volumes
 - Import G-code files and visualise G-code

-# Slic3r integration
+# Slicer and printer integration
-- Integrates with Prusa Slic3rPE 1.41 and vanilla Slic3r
+- Integrates with PrusaSlicer 2.x, Slic3rPE 1.41 and vanilla Slic3r
 - Slice to G-code and preview

 # Works in progress
-- PrusaSlicer 2.x integration (pending command line problems)
 - Multi-material slicing
-- Directly print to a USB or serial connected printer
+- Directly control, and print to, a USB or serial connected printer
+- Directly upload to an OctoPrint server
 - Allow manipulation of triangle meshes: smooth extrusion, refinement, and more
 - Tubing and lofting (a nod to the original Lofty, LoftyCAD's spiritual ancestor)